emmastrand/EmmaStrand_Notebook/_posts/2022-01-14-KBay-Bleaching-Pairs-ITS2-Analysis-Pipeline.md

 --data_sheet /data/putnamlab/estrand/BleachingPairs_ITS2/metadata/SymPortal_metadata.csv
 ```

+Make a directory for all of the mothur output files `$ mkdir mothur_output` and move all files into that folder within the scripts folder `$ mv mothur* mothur_output/`

 ## <a name="Running_analysis"></a> **Running analysis**

 `$ cd /data/putnamlab/estrand/BleachingPairs_ITS2/scripts`
 `$ nano run_analysis.sh`

-Copy and paste the below text into the run_analysis.sh script.
+Copy and paste the below text into the run_analysis.sh script. ~10 minutes.

 ```
 #!/bin/bash